 Supported Educational Assistant - 40 hours

-In this course students will become acquainted with the dimensions and instructional strategies of quality inclusion support and understanding of special needs.
+Explores the dimensions and instructional strategies of quality inclusion support.

 Essential Life Skills - 20 hours

-In this course, students will learn to assist clients to be as independent as possible with supporting them with the instrumental activities of daily living.
+Provides students the skills to assist clients to be as independent as possible by supporting them with the instrumental activities of daily living.

 Introduction to Human Services - 40 hours

-In this course students will be introduced to social programs and services, and effective social work practices within well-defined populations.
+Introduces students to social programs and services, and effective social work practices within well-defined populations.

 Counselling Theories - 40 hours

-In this course, students will gain a general overview of the counselling theories/therapies upon which psychology is based, as well as how they are utilized in various counselling situations.
-These counselling theories will be explored from historical, modern and multicultural perspectives.
+Provides a general overview of the counselling theories/therapies upon which psychology is based, as well as how they are utilized in various counselling situations.
+These counselling theories will are explored from historical, modern and multicultural perspectives.

 Understanding Addictions - 60 hours

-Students will become familiar with substance abuse and counselling.
-The course will focus on treatment setting and planning, as well as the continuum of care provided.
+Familiarizes students with substance abuse and counselling.
+The course will focuses on treatment setting and planning, as well as the continuum of care provided.

 Psychosocial Rehabilitation and Care Planning - 40 hours

-In this course, students will review development through the lifespan from prenatal to elderhood.
-We will examine physical, intellectual, social, and emotional growth in each stage, emphasizing that development results from the interdependence of these areas at every stage.
+Reviews development through the lifespan from prenatal to elderhood.
+Students examine physical, intellectual, social, and emotional growth in each stage, emphasizing that development results from the interdependence of these areas at every stage.

 Applied Behavioural Analysis - 20 hours

-This course is designed to provide the learner with the skills and knowledge to understand and apply behavioural analysis interventions to globally challenged individuals to have inclusion into main stream classroom or society.
+Provides students with the skills and knowledge to understand and apply behavioural analysis interventions to globally challenged individuals to have inclusion into mainstream classroom or society.

 Mental Health - 60 hours